stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 For each of these situations (except the ones that go unstable), rotate the disc around with your hand to get a physical sense for the PD behavior.

 #.
-Keeping Kd constant (0), experiment with Kp = -100 and Kp = 5000
+Keeping Kd constant (0), experiment with Kp = -100 and Kp = 5000.
+Discuss with your partner how each feels.
+How are Kp and stiffness related?
 #.
 Keeping Kp constant (1000), experiment with different Kd values from -10 to 1000
 #.
 See what happens when Kp is too high.
 Try Kp=50000 and Kd=100.
 #.
 See what happens when Kd is too high.
 Try Kp=0 and Kd=100000.
 #.
 See what happens with just moderate damping.
 Try Kp=0 and Kd=100.

 The expected behavior is that higher Kp values will make the position control more stiff while higher Kd values will make the motor slower to achieve the desired position.
 If either gain is too high or is negative, the motor will go unstable.